fabidicia/DANAE/instruction.md

 # DANAE - Launching procedures

 ## Dataset acquisition
 To download the Oxford Inertial Odometry Dataset (OxIOD) you will need to send a request through the following [link](https://forms.gle/wjE7u5AonoyyrgXJ7).
 They will provide you with a folder (which we renamed as Oxio_Dataset) containing a ReadMe.txt file with the data list order, and a set of subfolders (e.g. handheld, pocket, slow walking, etc).
-Each of them contains instructions on which set of IMU measures has been used as train or test sets among the data*n* folders, where *n* stands for the number of acquisition; we used the acquisitions contained in the "./data/Oxio_Dataset/slow walking/data1/syn/" folder (i.e. imu1.csv, imu2.csv, imu3.csv and so on).
+Each of them contains instructions on which set of IMU measures has been used as train or test sets among the data*n* folders, where *n* stands for the number of acquisition.
+We used those contained in the "./data/Oxio_Dataset/slow walking/data1/syn/" folder (i.e. imu1.csv, imu2.csv, imu3.csv and so on).

 The Underwater Caves Sonar Dataset (UCSD) can be easily downloaded from the following [site](https://cirs.udg.edu/caves-dataset/).
 We used the *full_dataset.zip* containing the main bag file, in order to directly obtain the data without using ROS: we downloaded them in a directory named "caves".
 However, they report precise instructions to explore the ROS bags too.
 Data are given in a single file for both the standard low-cost Xsens MTi AHRS and the Analog Devices ADIS16480 used during the acquisition.
 We then decided to split the data and use the first 80% to train DANAE++ and the remaining 20% to test the performances.
 The path to our file is for instance "./data/caves/full_dataset/imu_adis.txt".